-Most of the time, your doctor can diagnose IBS based on your symptoms, with few or no tests.
-Eating a lactose-free diet for 2 weeks may help the doctor check for a possible lactase deficiency.

 There is no test to diagnose IBS.
+Most of the time, your health care provider can diagnose IBS based on your symptoms.
+Eating a lactose-free diet for 2 weeks may help the provider identify lactase deficiency (or lactose intolerance).

-Tests may be done to rule out other problems:
+The following tests may be done to rule out other problems: